exexexll/Bumpin.io/CONTENT-POLICY-AND-CONSENT.md

 ---

-**Thank you for helping keep Napalm Sky safe, respectful, and genuine.**
+**Thank you for helping keep BUMPIn safe, respectful, and genuine.**

 ---

 **Last Updated: October 16, 2025**

-© 2025 Napalm Sky.
+© 2025 BUMPIn.
 All rights reserved.